 When you have an infection, the immune system produces disease–fighting cells known as macrophages.
-The HIV tends to bind with these cells in mucus membranes in the anus or vagina, eventually making their way into the blood stream.
-In case you have an infection in the genital area, macrophages are concentrated there, giving HIV a better opportunity to enter into the body.
+HIV tends to bind with these cells in mucus membranes in the anus or vagina, eventually making their way into the bloodstream.
+In case you have an infection in the genital area, macrophages are concentrated there.
+Giving HIV a better opportunity to enter the body.

 People that have both HIV and herpes infections are likely to transmit HIV to people they’re sexually involved with.
 The presence of the herpes simplex virus tends to increase the HIV viral load (increasing the presence of HIV in the body).
 As people with HIV have a compromised immune system, they experience more severe and longer herpes outbreaks.
 This may increase the chances of transmission of the virus.

-Regardless of whether or not you’re infected with herpes, people that have HIV are advised to follow the below mentioned guidelines:
+Regardless of whether or not you’re living with herpes.
+People that have HIV are advised to follow the below-mentioned guidelines: